 You should not feel pain during your hair transplant after your scalp has been numbed using local anaesthesia.
-At The Treatment Rooms London we also provide light sedation for extra comfort.
+At The Treatment Rooms London, we also provide light sedation for extra comfort.
 This means an FUT or an FUE hair transplant is a comfortable process for most patients, a procedure which takes between 6-8 hours to complete.
-Despite most patients being very anxious about potential pain, here at The Treatment Rooms London, we make every effort to ensure they are kept as comfortable as possible.
-In this blog you can find out more about whether having a hair transplant is painful.
+Despite most patients being very anxious about potential pain, we make every effort at The Treatment Rooms London to ensure they are kept as comfortable as possible.
+In this blog, you can find out more about whether having a hair transplant is painful.

 Pain Management During A Hair Transplant